Integration theory for infinite dimensional volatility modulated Volterra processes: Generalization of the random-field -integral

 \section{Generalization of the random-field $X$-integral}

-In this section we follow two objectives.
-First, we want to present another explicit example for the $X$-integral defined in Section \ref{sec:integral} and thus show how nonregular fundamental solutions to partial differential equations enter into this framework.
-Secondly, we want to show a first idea how to generalize the random-field $X$-integral in Section \ref{sec:randomfield} in a way similar to the generalizations of the Walsh integral by Dalang in \cite{dalang}, going from functions to distributions as integrands.
-More specifically, we investigate under which conditions on $Y$ the kernel $\caK_g(Y)(t,s)$ is well defined if $g$ is chosen to be the fundamental solution of a partial differential operator which is singular in the spatial argument.
+In this section, we follow two objectives.
+First, we want to present another explicit example for the $X$-integral defined in Section~\ref {secintegral}, and thus show how nonregular fundamental solutions to partial differential equations enter into this framework.
+Second, we want to show a first idea how to generalize the random-field $X$-integral in Section~\ref{secrandomfieldintegral} in a way similar to the generalizations of the Walsh integral by Dalang in \cite {dalang}, going from functions to distributions as integrands.
+More specifically, we investigate under which conditions on $Y$ the kernel $\caK_g(Y)(t,s)$ is well-defined if $g$ is chosen to be the fundamental solution to a partial differential operator which is singular in the spatial argument.

-For this we focus on the specific example of a wave equation in different spatial dimensions $d$ given by
+For this, we focus on the specific example of a wave equation in different spatial dimensions $d$ given by

-with null initial conditions, where $\Delta_d$ is the $d$-dimensional Laplace operator and $\delta_0$ is the Dirac distribution.
-The solution to this equation is the the fundamental solution to the wave equation, which differs with the spatial dimension.
-In the dimensions $d=1$ and $d=2$ the fundamental solution is a function, which we can treat with similar methods as in the example with the heat kernel in Section \ref{sec:randomfield}.
+with null initial conditions, where $\Delta_d$ is the $d$-dimensional Laplace operator and $\delta_{0,0}$ is the Dirac delta distribution in time and space.
+The solution to this equation is the fundamental solution to the wave equation, which differs with the spatial dimension.
+In the dimensions $d=1$ and $d=2$ the fundamental solution is a function, which we can treat with similar methods as in the example with the heat kernel in Section~\ref{secrandomfieldintegral}.

-For $d=3$ the fundamental solution is given by $g(t,s)=c\rho^3_{t-s}/(t-s)$, where $c>0$ is a constant and $\rho_t^3$ is the surface measure on the sphere in three dimensions with radius $t$.
+For $d=3$, the fundamental solution is given by $g(t,s)=c\rho ^3_{t-s}/(t-s)$, where $c>0$ is a constant and $\rho_t^3$ is the surface measure on the sphere in three dimensions with radius $t$.
 Therefore, the mass of this measure is equal to $ct^2$.
-Since this fundamental solution is not a regular function anymore, the random-field $X$-integral of Section \ref{sec:randomfield} is no longer well-defined.
-So we first use the Hilbert-valued integral from Section \ref{sec:integral} with the Hilbert space $\caH$ introduced in Section \ref{sec:walsh}.
-Let $Y$ be a random element with values in the linear functionals on $\caH$.
-In order to answer the question about the form of $\caK_g(Y)$ we perform integration by parts to get
+Since this fundamental solution is not a regular function anymore, the random-field $X$-integral of Section~\ref{secrandomfieldintegral} is no longer well-defined.
+So we use the Hilbert-valued integral from Section~\ref{secintegral} with the Hilbert space $\caH$ introduced in Section~\ref{secwalsh}.

+\begin{proposition} Suppose that Assumption \ref{assdefintegral} and the integrability conditions for $\sigma$ in Definition \ref{defkernel} hold.
+Assume that $Y$ be a random element with values in the linear functionals on $\caH$ such that $Y$ is differentiable and $Y'$ does not have a singularity of order greater or equal than $2$ at zero, that is, $Y'\in \mathrm{o}(v^{-2})$ at zero.
+Then, for the special choice of $g(t,s)=c\rho^3_{t-s}/(t-s)$, $Y\in\caI^X(0,t)$. \end{proposition}